RetroReversing/retroReversing/pages/n64/N64BootCode.md

 0xa4000a20: [5760ffe0] bnel $k1,$zero,0xA40009A4
 0xa4000a2c: [00021042] srl $v0,$v0,1
 0xa4000a30: [8fbf001c] lw $ra,28($sp)

+; Delete 40 Bytes on Stack
 0xa4000a34: [27bd0028] addiu $sp,$sp,40
 0xa4000a38: [03e00008] jr $ra

+; Add 8 Bytes on Stack
 0xa4000a40: [27bdffd8] addiu $sp,$sp,-40
 0xa4000a44: [308400ff] andi $a0,$a0,0xff
 0xa4000a48: [241b0001] li $k1,1